kezieiroha/github-actions-scratchpad/README.md

 # GitHub Actions Scratchpad

 This repository serves as my personal learning and practice environment for GitHub Actions.
 It is not intended to showcase skills but rather to document my learning journey.

+GitHub Actions with standard runners are [free](https://docs.github.com/en/actions/administering-github-actions/usage-limits-billing-and-administration) if the repo is public.

 ## Purpose